AndrewRoyceMartin/Crypto-Trader-REPLIT/replit.md

 The primary entry point is `app.py` for fast-boot Flask deployment, supported by `wsgi.py` for production.
 It uses environment variables for port configuration and system parameters.
 A fast-boot architecture prioritizes immediate Flask startup, followed by background trading system initialization with a circuit breaker pattern and persistent data caching.
 Enhanced health endpoints (`/`, `/health`, `/ready`) provide detailed status.

 **Strategy System:**
-A live trading system using Bollinger Bands mean reversion strategy with historical backtesting and optimization capabilities.
+A consolidated live trading system using the Enhanced Bollinger Bands strategy exclusively across all system modes.
+The Enhanced strategy includes advanced crash protection, dynamic risk management, rebuy mechanisms, and peak tracking.
+All legacy strategy files have been removed - only the sophisticated EnhancedBollingerBandsStrategy is used for web interface, backtesting, and live trading.
 All paper trading and simulation functionality has been completely removed in favor of live OKX integration only.

 **Data Management:**
 A two-tier caching system utilizes SQLite for raw market data, managed by `DataManager` and `DataCache` to minimize API calls.